Andrew Dowell

-Andrew Dowell (born November 16, 1996) is an American football linebacker for the New Orleans Saints of the National Football League (NFL).
-He played college football at Michigan State.
+Andrew Dowell (born November 16, 1996) is an American professional football linebacker for the Memphis Showboats of the United Football League (UFL).
+He played college football for the Michigan State Spartans.

+Early life

+Dowell attended St. Edward High School.
+As a junior, he started at running back, collecting 158 carries for 968 yards (6.1-yard avg.), 13 rushing touchdowns, 17 receptions for 246 yards (14.5-yard avg.) and 3 receiving touchdowns.

+As a senior, he started at safety and contributed to the team winning the 2014 Division I state championship.
+He tallied 153 tackles (2 for loss), 6 interceptions (3 returned for touchdowns), 11 passes defensed, 47 carries for 241 yards (5.1-yard avg.), 6 rushing touchdowns, 10 receptions for 148 yards (14.8 avg.) and 3 receiving touchdowns.
+He received All-Ohio and Cleveland.com All-Star honors.

+He also practiced basketball and track.

 College career

+Dowell accepted a football scholarship from Michigan State University (MSU).
+As a true freshman, he played 13 games mainly on special teams, leading the team with 10 tackles.

+As a sophomore, he made eight-of-12 starts at linebacker, posting 67 tackles and 7 special teams tackles (second on the team).

+As a junior, he started all 13 games at linebacker, making 74 tackles (second on the team), 2.5 tackles for loss, one sack, 4 passes defensed, one forced fumble and one fumble recovery.

-Dowell played 13 games as a true freshman, mainly on special teams, leading the team with 10 tackles on specials teams.
-As a sophomore he made eight starts at linebacker and as a junior started all 13 games as a star linebacker, ranking second on the team with 74 tackles.
-During his senior season he earned an honorable mention for the All-Big Ten by coaches and media, and earned the MSU Tommy Love Award for most improved player on defense.
-He again started all 13 games at linebacker, making 97 tackles (ranking him 10th in the Big Ten) along with career high tackles for losses (8.5), pass break-ups (9) and sacks (3.5).
+As a senior, he again started all 13 games at linebacker, making 97 tackles (ranking him 10th in the Big Ten Conference) along with career high tackles for losses (8.5), pass break-ups (9) and sacks (3.5).
 While at Michigan State, he played alongside his twin-brother David.
+He earned honorable-mention All-Big Ten honors by coaches and media, and earned the MSU Tommy Love Award for most improved player on defense.

 Professional career

 Dallas Cowboys

-Dowell was signed by the Dallas Cowboys as an undrafted free agent on May 1, 2019.
+Dowell was signed as an undrafted free agent by the Dallas Cowboys after the 2019 NFL draft on May 1.
 He was waived by Dallas, with an injury designation, on August 1, 2019.
 He was waived from injured reserve on August 10, 2019.

 New Orleans Saints

+2019–2020

 Dowell signed to the New Orleans Saints' practice squad on November 20, 2019.
 He signed a reserve/future contract with the Saints on January 7, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Carolina Panthers, and reverted to the practice squad after the game.
 On January 18, 2021, he signed a reserve/future contract at the conclusion of the 2020 season.